 abundant following fire due to their ability to change floral partners to accommodate these changes in the plant community (Moretti et al. 2009, Lazarina et al. 2016, Peralta et al. 2017).
+Species abundance and richness of bee and plant communities appear to change simultaneously and in parallel.
 As the time since the most recent fire increases, a peak in bee abundance and richness has been found two to three years after a burn, followed by a continual decline over the next 50 years (Potts et al. 2003a, Moretti et al. 2006).
-The creation of mosaic landscapes through diversity of fire regimes, or pyrodiversity, results in increased regional pollinator species richness and plant-pollinator interactions (Galbraith, Cane, Moldenke, & Rivers, 2019; Mola & Williams, 2018; Ponisio et al., 2016; Wallen, 2010)(Banza et al., 2019).
+The creation of mosaic landscapes through diversity of fire regimes, or pyrodiversity, results in increased regional pollinator species richness, particularly of native bees, and plant-pollinator interactions in a variety of ecosystem contexts (Galbraith, Cane, Moldenke, & Rivers, 2019; Mola & Williams, 2018; Ponisio et al., 2016; Wallen, 2010).
+For certain pollinator taxa fire has been found to affect abundance and species richness negatively (Banza et al., 2019).
+These contradictory findings may reflect differences in the taxa studied or site characteristics.
 Fire also selects for bee species that nest in well-insulated substrates as opposed to those that nest above ground in stems, cavities, or exposed soil (Cane and Neff 2011).

-These changes to the plant and pollinator communities are reflected in the architecture of community interactions.
-Past field studies suggest that disturbances increase network generality (Peralta et al. 2017), nestedness (Memmott et al. 2004), and connectance (Brown et al. 2017), while they decrease modularity (Peralta et al. 2017).
-(Thébault & Fontaine, 2010)Because modularity increases as a result of decreased connectance and generality (Prado and Lewinsohn 2004, Olesen et al. 2007), lower levels of modularity may increase resistance to disturbance.
-Disturbance leads to increased generality because species that rely on a small number of food sources are more vulnerable than those that can exploit a variety of resources.
+These changes to the plant and pollinator assemblages, whether positive or negative, are reflected in the architecture of community interactions (Fig. 1).
+Past studies suggest that disturbances increase network generality (Peralta et al. 2017), nestedness (Memmott et al. 2004), and connectance (Brown et al. 2017), while they decrease modularity (Peralta et al. 2017).
+Lower levels of modularity may increase resistance to disturbance (Thébault & Fontaine, 2010), presumably because modularity increases as a result of decreased connectance and generality (Prado and Lewinsohn 2004, Olesen et al. 2007).
 In mutualistic networks, nested networks are thought to be more stable (Memmott et al., 2004; Okuyama & Holland, 2008; Thébault & Fontaine, 2010).
 This stability likely leads to higher resistance to disturbance as the communities are less likely to have secondary species extinctions after losing specialists.
 Disturbance also leads to increased connectance, as more generalized networks are inherently more connected.
 The more modular a network is, the less generalized and connected it is (Thébault & Fontaine, 2010).
 Therefore, disturbance leads to decreased modularity.